-The Primary Vital Output has a dual color (green / red) LED that illuminates in various ways to indicate the state of the Primary Vital Output.
+Each of the four Primary Vital Outputs has a dual color (green / red) LED which illuminates in various ways to indicate the state of the Primary Vital Output.
 When the LED is off, the Primary Vital Output is deactivated (low voltage level).
 When the LED displays as solid green, the Primary Vital Output is activated (high voltage level).
 When the LED displays as a two Hz flashing green, timing delay is activated and the Primary Vital Output is functioning (low voltage level until delay times out).
 When the LED displays as a five Hz flashing green, timing extension is activated and the Primary Vital Output is functioning (low voltage level until extension times out).
 When the LED displays as solid red, the Primary Vital Output has failed its self-check.